System Shocks Make Personal Adaptation Necessary.

 Final Thoughts on the Road to Resiliency

-When we talk about adaptation strategies to employ on the road to building effective resiliency to climate change impacts that will affect us, the three requirements of adaptability are 1) learning new habits, 2) employing new practices, and in some cases where appropriate and affordable, 3) installing new technologies.
-Remember, we are preparing ourselves to combat climate change the best way possible with the resources and knowledge we possess.
-Adaptability and resiliency is a one-two punch strategy: make personal changes to be better prepared when shocks and disasters happen – and they will – while also owning one’s contribution to climate change by making conscious life-decisions to reduce our output of GHG emissions into the atmosphere.
+When we talk about adaptation strategies to employ on the road to building effective resiliency to climate change impacts (or economic ones from Covid-19), the three requirements of adaptability are 1) learning new habits, 2) employing new practices, and in some cases where appropriate and affordable, 3) investing in new technologies/innovations.
+Remember, we are preparing ourselves to combat systemic shocks the best way possible with the resources and knowledge we possess.
+Adaptability and resiliency are a one-two punch strategy: make personal changes to be better prepared when shocks and disasters happen while taking agency in our lives by making conscious life-decisions to reduce our exposure to both acute and/or persistent shocks to come.

 Harris, Jonathan M. and Roach, Brian.
 (2013).
 Environmental and Natural Resource Economics: A Contemporary Approach, 3rd Edition.
 Armonk, New York, M.E.
 Sharpe, pp. 315, 342.